bluehalo/ngx-leaflet/README.md

 Gulp build file.
 The details of the Gulp build are explained in this README.

 **./tsconfig.json**
-Typescript configuration file used by the typescipt compiler and webpack dev server to build the component code.
+Typescript configuration file used by the typescipt compiler to build the production component code.
 See https://www.typescriptlang.org/docs/tutorial.html.

+**./tsconfig-dev.json**
+Typescript configuration file used by webpack dev server to build the development component code.
+This file is essentially the same as ```./tsconfig.json``` only it changes a few settings since it is not being bundled for external consumption.

+**./tslint.json**
+TSLint configuration file.
+Specifies code conventions and Typescript static analysis checks.
+See https://palantir.github.io/tslint/.

 ### ./config/ (Configuration)